HK-Modding-Preservation/Nosk-Transformation/ReadMe.md

 ## Multiplayer (HKMP) note
 - With the right addon setup, others can see your Nosk and react to its actions.
 - Everyone needs the same addon installed.
-- This repository is focused on local play; multiplayer messaging isn’t included.
+- This repository is focused on local play; multiplayer messaging isnâ€™t included.

 ---

 ## Known limitations
-- If you’ve used the mod before, saved settings may override new defaults — rebind once to apply them.
+- If youâ€™ve used the mod before, saved settings may override new defaults â€” rebind once to apply them.
-- If something feels off, use the “Fix Mod” button, then toggle transform off/on.
+- If something feels off, use the â€œFix Modâ€ button, then toggle transform off/on.

 ---

 ## Troubleshooting
 - Something stuck?
-Use “Fix Mod” and toggle transform again.
+Use â€œFix Modâ€ and toggle transform again.
-- Keybind label didn’t change?
+- Keybind label didnâ€™t change?
 Back out and reopen the keybinds menu after rebinding.

 ---

 ## Building
-- The mod’s displayed name and menu title are taken from the DLL’s filename at runtime.
+- The modâ€™s displayed name and menu title are taken from the DLLâ€™s filename at runtime.
 - Rename the file after building to change how it appears in-game (no rebuild needed).

 ---